-Set in the heart of Lancaster, you’ll find the grand Lancaster Castle, one of the most important historic sites of the area.
-This castle was home to a working prison as recently as 2011, and some court cases are still heard in the Crown Court to this day.
-You can now visit the castle and take tours, learning all about the rich history of the stronghold and the role it played in the history of the city and surrounding areas.
+Set in the heart of Lancaster, you’ll find the grand Lancaster Castle.
+It is one of the most important historic sites of the area.
+This castle was home to a working prison as recently as 2011.
+Some court cases are still heard in the Crown Court to this day.
+You can now visit the castle and take tours, learning all about the rich history of the stronghold.
+And the role it played in the history of the city and surrounding areas.

 The Pendle Witches